 The Open University, the pioneer University for remote study in the UK, hosted this conference on 15-16 November 2023.

 Dr Caroline Derry, Senior Lecturer at the Open University, was the conference convenor.

 Speakers in Panadès’ conference panel covered the role of Governance and Finance in shaping legal history.

-Earlier this month Truman Bodden Law School students Nathanya Tibbets (Center) and Xavian Ebanks (Right) travelled with Truman Bodden Law School Assistant Director Andrew Perkins (Left) to Trinidad and Tobago to take part in the American Caribbean Law Initiative Moot.
-Nathanya and Xavian earned this opportunity by reaching the final of the TBLS internal mooting competition in 2021.
+Last week Truman Bodden Law School students Thomas Peter Hoogaars (far left) and Nyasha Tapiwa Muhlanga (right) and Dena’e Solang’e-Dyer Alexander (far right) travelled with Truman Bodden Law School Assistant Director Andrew Perkins (left) to Nova South Eastern University in Ft Lauderdale to take part in the American Caribbean Law Initiative Moot.
+Tommy, Nyasha and Dena’e earned this opportunity by participating in the TBLS internal mooting competition in 2022.

 The American Caribbean Law Initiative facilitates a collaborative relationship between legal institutions in the Caribbean and the United States and seeks to strengthen and develop legal relationships and give law students the opportunity to work collaboratively on legal problems.
-Xavian and Nathanya worked with students from the Hugh Wooding, Norman Manley, Eugene Dupuch, Nova Southeastern and Florida International University Schools of Law before presenting arguments to Justices of the Trinidad and Tobago Court of Appeal and the Caribbean Court of Justice.
-Andrew Perkins noted that Xavian and Nathanya were praised by the Justices for their concise and relevant submissions.
+Tommy, Nyasha and Dena’e worked with students from the Hugh Wooding, Norman Manley, Eugene Dupuch, Nova Southeastern and Florida International University Schools of Law before presenting arguments to Justices and Members of the Florida Bar.
+Andrew Perkins noted that the TBLS were praised by the Justices and Attorneys for their thoughtful, well-reasoned and accurate submissions.
 Such feedback further confirms the Truman Bodden Law School’s position as a leading legal education provider in the region.